 - Initiatives that improve conversion (UX, LP optimization) → move RPS through CVR

-According to METI's e-commerce market survey[3], Japan's BtoC e-commerce market reached approximately ¥24.8 trillion in 2024.
-Despite this market size, only a small fraction of operators run integrated metrics like RPS as a primary KPI.
-Conversely, operators who adopt RPS early have meaningful room to differentiate from competitors.
+According to METI's e-commerce market survey[3], Japan's BtoC e-commerce market reached ¥26.1 trillion in 2024.
+Even at this scale, only a small fraction of operators run integrated metrics like RPS as a primary KPI.
+Operators who adopt RPS early have meaningful room to differentiate.

 - AOV (Average Order Value): Formula, 10 Tactics, and the CVR/RPS Trap